myltik/azure-docs.ru-ru/articles/load-balancer/load-balancer-get-started-ilb-arm-pportal.md

 <properties
-   pageTitle="Приступая к созданию внутреннего балансировщика нагрузки в Resource Manager с помощью портала Azure | Microsoft Azure" description="Узнайте, как создать внутренний балансировщик нагрузки в Resource Manager с помощью портала Azure." services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Get started creating an Internal load balancer in Resource Manager using the Azure portal | Microsoft Azure" description="Learn how to create an Internal load balancer in Resource Manager using the Azure portal" services="load-balancer" documentationCenter="na" authors="sdwheeler"